kevinbtalbert/CML_AMP_Summarization_with_Vertex_AI_Gemini/README.md

 ![](/assets/create-api-key.png)

 #### 3. Enable Gemini Model
 Gemini will need to be enabled for the Project space you created the API key in above.
-If this has not been done already,
+If this has not been done already, you should do this for the project the API key resides in.
+The UI will also share an error message with where to enable the model if required.

 #### Recommended Runtime
 JupyterLab - Python 3.11 - Nvidia GPU - 2024.05